 Research Interests: Historical epistemology, sociology of science and technology, problems and problem-solving, pragmatist and post-structuralist philosophy.

 Thesis (working title)

 On the Concept of the Problem

 My research examines the concept of the 'problem' as it was transformed around the turn of the 20th century from an everyday term into a technical concept, owing to interventions from the human sciences and philosophy.
 My research focuses on the ways in which which 'problems' became empirical entities which could be observed (or inferred from observation) and studied, often as a means to furnish wider conceptions concerning the nature of humans as individuals and as collectives.
 Of particular interest for my research are the early psychologies of problem-solving and sociologies of social problems.
 I employ methods largely drawn from the field of historical epistemology and thinkers such as Ian Hacking, Arnold Davidson, and Hans-Jorg Rheinberger.

 - In December 2018 I provided research and organisational assistance for the Put to the Test international workshop.
 More Information on the workshop can be found here.
 Following the workshop, from Winter 2018 to Spring 2020 I worked as a research assistant for the production of a special issue of the British Journal of Sociology focused around the themes and contributions from the workshop.
 More information on this special issue can be found here.

-As of Winter 2018 I have been working as a postgraduate research assistant on the Horizon 2020 BLINDSPOT project, a European Research Council (ERC) funded project on diversity and performance headed by principal investigator David Stark.
+- From 2019 to 2021 worked as a postgraduate research assistant on Horizon 2020 BLINDSPOT: Diversity and Performance in Networks and Teams, a European Research Council (ERC) project headed by principal investigator Professor David Stark.
 More information can be found here:

 Centre for Interdisciplinary Methodologies